Head of Department

 For the Britain in the Age of Revolutions topic, we study nothing less than the creation of modern Britain, looking at how this country emerged from a period of unprecedented global turmoil to become the dominant power not only in Europe, but in the whole world.
 The question at the heart of this paper is how Britain managed this extraordinary achievement at the same time as fighting the most expensive war in its history – against the French revolutionaries and Napoleon Bonaparte – and while also resisting the seemingly unstoppable tide of revolution that swept Europe repeatedly in the late eighteenth and early nineteenth centuries.
 How did a government of stuffy aristocrats deal with a brewing British revolutionary movement?
 How did they cope with demands for better representation in Parliament?
 And how did they manage a British society industrialising and urbanising at breakneck speed?
 These are some of the questions students of this paper are able to address.

 The Cold War paper draws on the IGCSE Cold War study, but shifts the focus away from Europe and towards Asia.
 The course examines the basis of US involvement in Asia after 1945, and the changing nature of US policy in seeking to contain Communism in China, Korea and Vietnam.
 With Vietnam, the focus is on the important reasons for growing US involvement from the 1940s to the 1960s, and on the problems of failure and disengagement.
-We will discover why Vietnam turned into perhaps the biggest American foreign-policy mistake of all time.
-More broadly, the course will give you an insight into the Cold War in Asia and how the fight between East and West occurred across other parts of the world.
+We discover why Vietnam turned into perhaps the biggest American foreign-policy mistake of all time.

 For the Russia paper, students examine another remarkably tumultuous period in European history.
 We look at the entrenchment of a medieval-style autocratic government in a nineteenth-century country under Tsars Alexander II and III, the causes of the single most important event in modern global history (the Russian Revolution), its consequences, and the development of the singularly ugly Soviet dictatorship that followed it.
 The lengthy period covered by this paper (1855-1964) allows students to develop a uniquely subtle view of historical trends in the long term.
 We examine the factors that drove and shaped Russian society, its culture and economy across a more than a century; and this perspective allows students to study history in a way that’s intriguing and entirely different from anything encountered at GCSE level.